microsoft/coyote/docs/_learn/ref/Microsoft.Coyote/Configuration/LivenessTemperatureThreshold.md

 ---
 # Configuration.LivenessTemperatureThreshold property

 The liveness temperature threshold.
 If it is 0 then it is disabled.
+By default this value is assigned to [`MaxFairSchedulingSteps`](MaxFairSchedulingSteps) / 2.

 ```csharp
 public int LivenessTemperatureThreshold { get; }